missstaff/truthordare/README.md

  Set up the DB: https://firebase.google.com/docs/database/web/read-and-write

  # Instructions
-    1) Open a terminal on the app directory
+    1) Open a terminal on the app directory.
-        a) run yarn install
+        a) run yarn install.
+    2) Rename the sampleServiceKey.json file serviceAccountKey.json.
+        a) enter your project details.
+        b) in constants enter your project id where prompted.
-    2) Yarn start runs the app
+    3) Yarn start runs the app.
+The app will be served to your device from Expo.